Law Society Mediation Program

 How the Program works

-Upon the receipt of initial fees from both parties, the Law Society appoints a mediator, who is an independent and experienced solicitor, in consultation with the parties and their legal representatives.
+Upon the receipt of initial fees from both parties, the Law Society appoints a mediator, who is an independent and experienced solicitor.

 After all participants have signed the Agreement, the mediator will conduct the mediation session.
 This may be held straight after the preliminary conference or at another time.